Mainland China reports 40 new cases of coronavirus

 The death toll from the outbreak in mainland China reached 3,119 as of the end of Sunday, up 22 from the previous day.

-The central province of Hubei, the epicentre of the outbreak, reported 21 new deaths.
+The central province of Hubei, the epicenter of the outbreak, reported 21 new deaths.
 In the provincial capital of Wuhan, 18 people died.
-(Reporting by Ryan Woo and Sophie Yu; Editing by Himani Sarkar)